 Square is known for its random fund holds on large transactions.
 Numerous complaints are sent to the company in order to solve such issues.
 Furthermore, Square has a lack of professional customer support as issue solving often takes too much time.

-Payment Gateway Comparison Chart
+The Best Payment Gateway For Ecommerce: Comparison Chart

 |Monthly Fees||Transaction Fees||Countries||Currencies||Card Types||Limits||On-Form Payments||Recurring Billing||Mobile Payments|

 Best payment gateway for subscription

 SaaS business requires monthly billings, trial version support and processing a big amount of small quantity payments.
 We’ve checked which company from the list of payment gateway providers to find the best payment gateway software that meets these needs.